francesco-sommaruga/saas-starter/README.md

 The ui is built with shadcn and tailwind

-## FILL next.env
+## FILL .env.local

-Copy the next.env.example file and rename it to next.env.local.
+Copy the .env.local.example file and rename it to .env.local.
 Fill in the variables with your own values.

 ## SET UP DB